SammuelChang/bus-live-map/README.md

 ### Route Search(路線查詢)

 It's a basic feature for user check time, position and path of city bus of specific route.
 Just like any bus App you've been ever download.
-Besides, this feature provide a visualization map for you to seize entire bus of route.
+Besides, this feature <strong>provide a visualization map for you to seize entire bus of route</strong>.

 ![](src/readme/route.gif)

 <div id="stops-collection"></div>